pkalp01/aws-iam-enumeration-ctf-security-assessment/README.md

 - Apply permission boundaries and service control policies
 - Continuously audit IAM permissions and usage patterns

+# Redaction
+-All AWS access keys referenced in this assessment were short-lived, lab-issued credentials provided by a controlled training environment.
+-Credentials were temporary and automatically expired when the lab session ended -Keys were scoped to a simulated AWS account, not a production environment -No long-lived access keys were created, stored, or reused

 ## Author
 Kalpesh Parmar
 Cloud & Application Security